OpenTermsArchive/docs/content/api/federated.en.md

 ## Deploying

 Deployment recipes are available in a [dedicated repository](https://github.com/OpenTermsArchive/deployment).
-Look at the [Federated API section](https://github.com/OpenTermsArchive/deployment#federated-api-application) on the README to know how to deploy the API.